I’m so excited to share my favourite chia seed pudding with mango with you.

 But back to the mango version, which is also delicious by the way!

-Not only is this healthy dessert delicious with a mere 5 ingredients, but it’s also jam packed with health-promoting plant protein from the chia seeds.
+Not only is this a healthy dessert delicious with a mere 6 ingredients, but it’s also jam packed with health-promoting plant protein, antioxidants, omega 3, iron, calcium & fibre from the chia seeds.

-And in case you didn’t know it already, protein can help us to build muscle and lose weight.
+And in case you didn’t know it already, protein helps to build muscle and lose weight.
 As well as that, this is a great source of antioxidants to combat those free radicals.